gchtr/Archibald/README.md

 # Archibald

-Archibald is a self-hosted Slack integration written in PHP to post tag-selected GIF replies from [replygif.net](http://replygif.net) into your current Slack channel or Direct Message.
+Archibald is a self-hosted Slack integration written in PHP to post tag-selected GIF replies from [replygif.net](http://replygif.net) into your current Slack channel or Direct Messages.

 ![](https://cloud.githubusercontent.com/assets/2084481/5192177/922eef9a-74f5-11e4-8a4c-f11da8b9f561.gif)